ftnt-dspille/fsr-noc-automation/content/chapter-02-ftnt-apis/10-api-intro.md

 ## HTTP Status Codes (Pizza Responses)

+Response codes are important to understand since they indicate either a success or problem that occurred with the request.
+The table below describes the most common response codes you will see when working with API's

 | Code    | Pizza Meaning                           | Network Meaning | When You See It           |
 |---------|-----------------------------------------|-----------------|---------------------------|
 | **200** | "Your pizza is ready!"                  | Success         | Operation completed       |